Improve Content Accessibility

 Fix this issue in your presentation or document software and upload a new file when ready.
 Select the Accessibility score indicator to learn how to do this.
 Select What this means for an explanation.

-See the Fix Text Contrast help article for more information.
+See the Fix Text Contrast help article for more information

 Add Image Descriptions

 Add a rich description to images and graphs to improve comprehension.
-Images can be a great way to engage your learners with different modes of learning, and can help communicate complex ideas to students.
+Images can be a great way to engage your learners with different modes of learning, and they can help communicate complex ideas to students.
 For students with visual impairments, image descriptions that explain the content of an image are crucial for their learning.
 For all students, text descriptions can provide deeper context to aid their comprehension.

 See the Add Image Descriptions help article for more information.